 I’m an Associate Professor in the Economics Department of the University of Texas at Austin and a Faculty Research Associate at the National Bureau of Economic Research, in the Healthcare and Public Economics groups.
 I work on issues in demography, health, and various other topics in applied microeconomics, including the Electoral College.
 [Bio]

-For 2023-2024 I’m on leave from UT-Austin to serve in the Biden/Harris Administration at the White House at the Council of Economic Advisers.
+In 2023 and 2024, I took leave from UT-Austin to serve in the Biden/Harris White House as a Senior Economist at the Council of Economic Advisers, where I advised on issues of healthcare and population.

 The Private Provision of Public Services: Evidence from Random Assignment in Medicaid” with Danil Agafiev Macambira, Anthony Lollo, Chima Ndumele, and Jacob Wallace.
-Revision requested at The American Economic Review
+Conditionally accepted at The American Economic Review

 “The Risk of Narrow, Disputable Results in the U.S. Electoral College: 1836-2020” with Dean Spears.
 Accepted at The Review of Economics and Statistics.